 It's less confrontational that way.

-It's uh doesn't offend people, and it doesn't hurt people's feelings and all that.
+It doesn't hurt people's feelings and all that.

-And you know, I've always thought that's their problem.
+And, you know, I've always thought that's their problem.

 Anyway, I got to take a break here, folks.